Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 - Quarterly reports made to the Coordinating Center on study progress.
 Reporting will continue until the primary manuscript or report is submitted (for reports) or published (manuscripts);

 - Submission of a final report within six months of either completion of data analysis with the Coordinating Center or 12 months of receipt of a data-set;

 - Permission to allow the Coordinating Center to publish a summary of research once the report is received;

 - Submission of a data package to the Coordinating Center within 12 months from the completion of the final analysis including:

 Participation by an Institution in a particular PEDSnet study is voluntary.
+A written affirmation is required by the Site Principal Investigator for all studies.
 However, the expectation is that participating institutions allow their data to be used for retrospective observational studies that do not require contact with human subjects unless there is a compelling reason to not participate.
-For studies that require prospective recruitment, additional data collection, or participation in a trial that intervenes at either the patient level or a clinical system (cluster designs), institutions will need to affirmatively express willingness to participate.

 8. PATIENT AND STAKEHOLDER ENGAGEMENT

 8.1 INCLUSION OF PARENTS AND/OR PATIENTS